Moonlighting as a Doctor: How to Earn More While Managing Your Career

 Is Moonlighting Right for You?

 For physicians, moonlighting can be a smart way to earn extra income, broaden clinical experience, or explore new paths without leaving a full-time role.
 With options ranging from clinical shifts to research and consulting, it offers flexibility and professional growth.
-Still, it’s not without challenges.
-Fatigue, legal restrictions, and work-life balance concerns all need careful consideration.
-The most successful moonlighters are those who plan, know their limits, and align opportunities with their long-term goals.

 Recommended Resources